HenrikHorpedal1/TI-89-scripts-for-Modelling-and-Simulation/README.md

 ## TODO: Parallel Axis theorem

+## TODO: state space formulation of Lagrange equations of motion.

 ## Lagrangian equations of motion
 after calling `lagfunc()`:
 - You are asked to enter number of generalized coordinates, for instance 2.